Xeroderma Pigmentosum: Diagnoses, Cause, Risk, Screening

 Xeroderma pigmentosum, or XP, is an autosomal recessive genetic disorder of DNA repair in which the ability to repair damage caused by ultraviolet (UV) light is deficient.
 Individuals with the disease are often called Children of the Night.
 Xeroderma pigmentosum, or 'XP,' is a form of a hereditary condition characterized by extreme sensitivity to the sun, leading to a high risk of skin cancer.
 Eye issues are also common.
 Neurologic problems such as progressive hearing loss, learning disabilities, loss of some reflexes, neuromuscular degeneration, and, on occasion, tumors in the person's central nervous system, occur in some people with XP.

 The U.S. Social Security Administration (SSA) has included Xeroderma Pigmentosum as a Compassionate Allowance to expedite a disability claim.

-People with XP are very sensitive to ultra-violet radiation, to include UVA and UVB.
+People with XP are susceptible to ultraviolet radiation, including UVA and UVB.
 Exposure to even a tiny amount of UV radiation leads to severe burns and blistering, starting at a very young age.
-The sensitivity to UV radiation results in freckling, as well as areas of skin with lighter pigmentation.
-Affected people may also have very dry skin.
+The sensitivity to UV radiation results in freckling and areas of skin with lighter pigmentation.
+Affected people may also have dehydrated skin.
 There is a high risk of squamous cell and basal cell skin cancers, as well as melanoma.